-“So tell me, where’s your proof that connects Jedidiah to the kidnapping or the whereabouts of the missing children!
+“Tell me, where’s the proof connecting Jedidiah to the kidnapping or the whereabouts of the missing children!
 I’m betting you don’t have any new information either, and you haven’t had any in years.”

 Unless you’ve recently uncovered some new evidence that no one else has, I most certainly will tell him.
 As for your little or no faith in Jedidiah, I know he’s still searching for her.
 Just the other day he told me he had received vital information concerning her disappearance and that approximately nine-ten months ago he’d hired more people to help with the search.”

 Listening in silence to Caroline’s little tirade, they no longer wondered where Zachariah and his buddies were.
 They were almost certain they’d fled to Alaska, to help Jedidiah plan his next move.

 They also knew something Caroline didn’t.
 Mary had fled with her children approximately nine months ago, and according to Caroline, Jedidiah had received his information around the same time that she had escaped.